 1946-1950: The Los Angeles Rams (First Stint)

 When the team relocated to Los Angeles in 1946, the logo was updated slightly to suit the new location.
 The blue ram head was now facing left, featuring a side view of a charging ram.
-The team continued to use this logo while they were in Los Angeles, and it served as a simple but effective representation of the Rams' new identity.
+The team continued to use this logo while in Los Angeles, and it served as a simple yet effective representation of the Rams' new identity.

 1951-1969: A New Design